ObieBent/okd-upi-install/README.md

 podman generate systemd --new --files --name eazyregistry
 ```

-> This command will create a systemd unit file located in the current directory
+> This command will create a systemd unit file located in the current directory.
+The systemd unit file will ensure that the container is still running even after reboot of the server.

 ```sh
 # container-eazyregistry.service